TianaiYue/csf_assign03/README.txt

 Both Cassie and Tianai did relatively equal amounts of work and effort.

 Best Cache Experiment:
+Result: We think that the optimal cache configuration for achieving the best overall effectiveness with 512 2 8 write-allocate write-back lru.

-To identify the cache configuration offering the highest overall effectiveness, we conducted a series of tests focusing on different aspects such as hit rates, miss penalties, and total cache size using the file gcc.trace.
+To identify the cache configuration offering the highest overall effectiveness, we conducted a series of tests focusing on different aspects such as hit rates, miss penalties, total cache size, average access time and total cycles using the file gcc.trace.
 This file was selected for its substantial size and complexity, providing a robust dataset to mitigate and rule out outliers.

-Our tests encompassed both direct-mapped and set-associative caches, with the latter further divided into 2-way, 4-way, and 8-way set-associative configurations.
-For the direct-mapped cache analysis, we explored variations in write policies, including write-allocate with write-back, write-allocate with write-through, and no-write-allocate with write-back.
-Given that direct-mapped caches do not employ eviction strategies, both FIFO and LRU replacement policies yielded the same outcomes for these tests.
+Our tests encompassed both direct-mapped and set-associative caches(2-way, 4-way, and 8-way set-associative configurations), coupled with variations in write policies, including write-allocate with write-back, write-allocate with write-through, and no-write-allocate with write-back, also coupled with eviction strategies between both FIFO and LRU.

+With all other variables held equal, we preformed the below tests to find the optimal cache configuration:
-For the set-associative caches, we assessed performance impacts under different replacement policies (LRU and FIFO) and write policies (write-allocate and write-back, write-allocate and write-through, no-write-allocate and write-back).
-This maintains that there is only one variable change at a time to control variables.
+During our tests, we made sure that there is only one variable change at a time to control variables.

-When comparing different results across the tests, we have found that write-allocate combined with write-back policy consistently resulted in lower total cycle counts compared to the alternatives, indicating superior efficiency in handling writes to the cache.
-In addition, increasing the level of associativity (number of ways) tends to reduce total cycle counts, supporting the premise that higher associativity can enhance cache performance by reducing conflict misses.
-However, it's important to note that while increased associativity can lower cycle counts by improving hit rates, it also introduces greater hardware complexity and potential access time penalties due to more extensive search and comparison operations within a set.
-The comparison between LRU and FIFO demonstrated that LRU typically results in fewer total cycles, suggesting it is more effective at managing cache evictions to preserve useful data.

-In conclusion, the optimal cache configuration for achieving the best overall effectiveness in our tests, characterized by reduced cycle counts and improved performance, was found with higher associativity levels, employing a write-allocate plus write-back policy, and utilizing the LRU replacement strategy.
+We compared number of sets in cache between 256 and 512 and found that by increasing the number of sets the hit rate increases, total cycle count decreases and average access time decreases.
+We compared different ways of set-associative and found that by increasing the number of sets the hit rate increases, total cycle count decreases and average access time decreases, but the cache size also increases, so we chose to have a relatively small set-associative of 2 so that less hardware is needed to preform a relatively same amount of hit rate, total cycle count and average access time.
+We compared different number of bytes in block, and found that by increasing the number of sets the hit rate increases, total cycle count decreases and average access time decreases, but the cache size also increases, so we chose to have 8 bytes per block so that less hardware is needed to preform a relatively same amount of hit rate, total cycle count and average access time.
+We compared different write policies and found that write-allocate with write-back yields higher hit rate, smaller total cycle count and less average access time.
+We compared LRU to FIFO, and concluded that LRU yields a higher hit rate, less total cycle count and less average access time.

+Taking into account of hit rates, miss penalties, total cache size, average access time and total cycles and also concidering a smaller total cache size, we concluded that the combination of 512 2 8 write-allocate write-back lru is an optimal cache configuration.

+Tests preform:

 Number of sets in the cache: 256 number of bytes in each block: 16